OsioLabs/emphandbook/02welcome/06getting_started.md

 - Github

   Contains code repositories and issue tracking for all of our websites.
 The canonical version of all written tutorials lives in GitHub as well, and is where creation, review, and updates are made.
 We publish our sample code for tutorials and workshops, and all of our open-sourced (free) curriculum, on Github as well.
+The osiolabs.com blog posts are also in GitHub.

 - Trello